 Another option for when it comes to a more comfortable travel experience is a credit card welcome bonus.
 This would’ve enabled me to book a better route en lieu of camping out in lounges for hours on end.

-The current Platinum Delta Amex welcome offer is 80,000 miles when you spend $3,000 in your first three months.
-Plus, earn an additional 20,000 bonus miles after your first anniversary of Card Membership.
-Offer Expires 4/1/2020.
+The current Platinum Delta Amex welcome offer is 40,000 miles and 5,000 Medallion Qualification Miles (MQMs) when you spend $2,000 in your first three months.

 With the Platinum card, I probably could’ve gotten one of my flights at a significant discount (so long as I had met the qualifying spend in time) and made it a more direct flight.
 The card also would’ve gotten me access to the Fort Lauderdale Delta Sky Club for a low rate.